 CU Against Racism: A Podcast Series Exploring Anti-Racist Efforts at Columbia

-Project Details: A five-part podcast series, CU Against Racism, to be released in Spring 2021.
-The series will explore anti-racist efforts at Columbia, and highlight the hard work of student activists, the encouragement of faculty, and the key decisions made by the university that have all brought Columbia closer to being an equitable school.
-Each episode aims to spark a conversation around how far Columbia has come and what else we can do to promote racial justice in our community.
-For each 30-minute episode, Trisha Mukherjee will interview students, faculty members, and administrators to paint a thought-provoking portrait of our activism as a community.
+Project Details: A five-part podcast series, CU Against Racism, was released in Spring 2021.
+The series explored anti-racist efforts at Columbia, and highlighted the hard work of student activists, the encouragement of faculty, and the key decisions made by the university that have all brought Columbia closer to being an equitable school.
+Each episode aimed to spark a conversation around how far Columbia has come and what else we can do to promote racial justice in our community.
+For each 30-minute episode, Trisha Mukherjee interviewed students, faculty members, and administrators to paint a thought-provoking portrait of our activism as a community.

 Trisha Mukherjee is a senior in Columbia College studying Human Rights and English.
 From Princeton, New Jersey, she grew up as the proud daughter of immigrant parents and hopes to work towards a more just and welcoming world for immigrants after graduation.
 She believes storytelling is an essential part of change-making.
 In her free time, she loves writing in her journal, long-distance cycling, and wandering aimlessly around NYC.

 The Intersections of Blackness: An Anti-Racism Project